smostovoy/active_model_presenter/README.md

    Here `serialize` returns `ActionSerializer::Collection` object, which is compatible with pagination from `will_paginate` and `kaminari` gems.

-Check out also [Active Model Serializers](https://github.com/rails-api/active_model_serializers/tree/v0.10.6) page for more information.
+Check out also [Active Model Serializers](https://github.com/rails-api/active_model_serializers/tree/v0.10.6) page about syntax for serializers.

 ## Example